MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-data-scientist-getting-started.md

 ## More Resources

-Use the table of contents to find all of the guides and documentation needed by data scientists working with DeployR.
+Use the table of contents to find all of the guides and documentation needed by the data scientist, administrator, or application developer.

 **Key Documents**
 -   [About DeployR](deployr-about.md)